SimeonZaharievAccedia/ScalapayAssignment/README.md

 ## Credentials
 The credentials are added to a .env file and the assigners for these assignments should have them.
-You need to go into the tests and replace the "-------" places with the correct credentials for the UI and API tests.
+A sample .env file has been provided in which you can should change the values.

 ## Conclusion